Turnstyle App Design

 Wireframes, User Testing

 Rapid prototyping allowed us to quickly test the flow, tone, and overall user experience of the Turnstyle intake form.
-We were also able to test and iterate on different forms of the response system including podcast, phone, and mini magazine.

 Our MVP (below) was an intake form that provided a warmer welcome into the CBO, as well as personalized mini magazines containing a resource directory and self-care content.